 Arm & Hammer Slide — best for single-cat households on a budget

 Arm & Hammer Slide is standard bentonite clay with baking soda added.
-The baking soda buffers pH and slows bacterial ammonia production—it’s not revolutionary, but it works.
+The baking soda works as a pH buffer—ammonia is alkaline, and sodium bicarbonate neutralizes some of the ammonia produced by bacterial breakdown of urea.
 The “Slide” name refers to a coating meant to release litter when you dump it; this works about 70% of the time.
 The litter clumps well enough for daily scooping in a single-cat household, and odor stays controlled for seven to ten days with once-daily scooping.

 Dust is noticeable when pouring but settles quickly.
 If you have respiratory issues or a cat with asthma, this isn’t the right pick.
 But for a healthy cat and person in a standard-sized house, it’s fine.
 Price is $12–15 for 28 pounds—the most cost-effective option here at roughly $0.45 per pound.
 A 28-pound box lasts about six weeks with one cat.